Offering Psychological/Diagnostic Assessment and Intervention

 Hello and Welcome!
 I am a Licensed Clinical Psychologist and Board Certified Behavior Analyst located in Central Ohio with comprehensive, specialized professional training and clinical experience in Autism Spectrum Disorders, Down Syndrome, and other developmental disabilities along with several other concerns commonly experienced by children, adolescents, and adults including ADHD and Learning Delays.
 I also offer cognitive/intellectual assessments that are needed for some school admissions processes as well as that related to pursuit of County Board of Developmental Disabilities services.

 I have trained and worked in nationally known hospitals including Cincinnati Children's Hospital Medical Center, The Children's Hospital-Denver, and I was previously employed for 9 years at Nationwide Children's Hospital in Columbus, OH.
-I have been in private practice for two years where I have focused on Psychological Testing/Assessment and am able to offer short wait times.
+I have been in private practice since 2016 where I have focused on Psychological Testing/Assessment and am able to offer short wait times.

 I am currently accepting new patients for Psychological Testing/Assessment.
 Appointment times are available on Mondays and Tuesdays.